Recall

 CannyBuild better products with customer feedback

-Here’s how we leverage Canny to build better products:
+Here’s how we continue to leverage Canny to build better products:

 Users Drive Our Roadmap: Every feature request funnels through Canny, where our engaged community actively upvotes the ideas they care about.
 This democratic process helps us prioritize the features that will deliver the biggest impact.